-*Aimhigher can help you identify postcodes and occupations that meet our criteria.
+*Aimhigher can help you identify postcodes that meet our criteria.
 Contact email@example.com for more information.

 Aimhigher summer schools have operated for many years, and local and national evaluations show that attending helps young people become motivated and confident about their learning and progression.
 Young people attending summer schools are known to have better KS4 and KS5 attainment, and higher levels of entry to higher education than those who do not attend.

-We are delighted to announce that the 2018 UniFest programme will be offered free of charge to participating schools.
-However, if a learner drops out on or after 1st June 2018, fails to attend, leaves an event early or is excluded for breaching the UniFest Code of Conduct a £200 charge will be levied to their school.
+We are delighted to announce that the UniFest programme is offered free of charge to participating schools.
+However, if a learner drops out, fails to attend, leaves an event early or is excluded for breaching the UniFest Code of Conduct a £200 charge will be levied to their school.